philomates/fennel-on-norns/README.md

 To get Fennel working, you'll need to shim into your text editor's REPL client and call the Fennel compiler on the code form before sending it to the Norns.
 I was able to quickly do this for NeoVim and the [Conjure REPL client](https://github.com/Olical/conjure/), given that Conjure is written in Fennel and exposes the Fennel compiler.
 That said, I'm not sure how tenable this is in most editors.

 I created my own fork of Conjure and added a configuration that runs the Fennel-to-Lua compiler on forms before sending them to the server (the Norns).
-If you want to use NeoVim + Conjure, you'll need to [apply these changes to Conjure](https://github.com/Olical/conjure/commit/8a759016ef60890db4a9f94ef38ec8af727fb490).
+If you want to use NeoVim + Conjure, you'll need to [apply these changes to your local Conjure install](https://github.com/Olical/conjure/commit/8a759016ef60890db4a9f94ef38ec8af727fb490) and then run `make compile` in that directory.
 With them in place you can set the Conjure configuration to

 ```fennel
 (set nvim.g.conjure#filetype#fennel "conjure.client.fennel.stdio")